BryeKaneSy/it342-g01-mid2425/sy-bryekane-journal-activity/journal.md

 ##  6/18/2025

+**1. What did I accomplish yesterday?**
+- Tried to survive the midterm exam.

+**2. What will I do today?**
+- My best, and contribute to the group output

+**3. Any blockers or challenges?**
+- Information overload

 What I Learned today: Today I relearned UMD diagrams and used that information to contribute to the second group output as well as looked into options and alternatives for intellij.

 What I'm still confused about: I am still confused as to how to do the assignment we did on Monday.